The Nut Job: Plot

-After fending off street rats who work for Raccoon, Surly and Grayson chase the criminal gang's getaway truck, which carries Raccoon and the others.
-Surly fights off Cardinal and tosses him straight into a fancy cat show, and Mole defects from Raccoon and reveals the truth to the animals, resulting in Raccoon being voted out of the park community.
-King and Knuckles use the dynamite inside the empty truck to blow up a police barricade at a dam, but the police shoots the tire on the truck that falls from the dam.
+After fending off the street rats who actually work for Raccoon, Surly and Grayson team up and chase the criminal gang's getaway truck, which carries Raccoon and the others.
+Surly fights off Raccoon's Cardinal, and Mole defects from Raccoon and reveals the truth to the animals, resulting in Raccoon being voted out of the park community.
+King and Knuckles use the dynamite inside the empty truck to blow up a police barricade at a dam, but the police shoot a tire on the truck that causes it to fall from the dam.
 It explodes after Surly gets himself and Andie off it, causing the dam to collapse, a flash flood to happen, and everyone falling into the river below.
-Surly makes it to a log, but finds out that Raccoon, King, and Knuckles survived the explosion.
-Raccoon tries to kill Surly, but the nuts' & water's weight begins to break the log & push it over a waterfall.
-The animals arrive to rescue Surly, but Surly, deciding to be selfless in order to protect his friends, lets himself fall into the waterfall with Raccoon.
-Now seeing the good side of Surly, the park community mourns him as they go home on the river.
+Surly makes it onto a log, but finds out that Raccoon, King, and Knuckles survived the explosion.
+Raccoon tries to kill Surly, but the weight of nuts and water break the log, sending both of them over a waterfall.
+The animals arrive to rescue them, but Surly, in a moment of selflessness, lets himself fall into the waterfall with Raccoon.
+Now seeing the good side of Surly, the group mourns him as they float home in the river.

-The nuts & the flood make their way to Liberty Park where King and his associates are arrested as Lana breaks up with King.
-Andie and Buddy are still mourning over Surly, and when Precious learns what happened, she has Buddy come look at an unconscious Surly, who wakes up and hugs Buddy.
-Afterward, Precious leaves to meet Lana, who plans to run Maury's Nut Shop.
-Finding Surly alive, Andie embraces him and suggests to tell the other animals of his heroism.
-However, Surly declines, yet gains a willingness to work with others, and goes into the city with Buddy, allowing Grayson to take credit for the nuts making it to the park.
+The nuts flood their way of Liberty Park, where King and his associates are arrested, and Lana breaks up with King, while simultaneously taking ownership of his nut shop.
+Precious discovers Surly's unconscious body and alerts Buddy, who lays beside him in grief.
+Surly eventually wakes up and hugs Buddy, with Andie finding him moments later, embracing him and suggesting to tell the other animals of his heroism.
+However, Surly declines, allowing Grayson and the team to take credit for saving the park, while also agreeing to work with them from now on, and he and Buddy give Andie one last goodbye before going back into the city.

 In a mid-credits scene, Raccoon and Cardinal are revealed to still be alive and are plotting revenge, while stuck on a buoy in the ocean, surrounded by hungry sharks circling them.